backstage/backstage/.changeset/fair-knives-relax.md

 '@backstage/core-api': patch
 ---

 Introducing new UnhandledErrorForwarder installed by default.
-For catchin unhandled promise rejections you can override the API to align with general error handling.
+For catching unhandled promise rejections, you can override the API to align with general error handling.